First class

 It's a feature of the student.
 The mat is the mat.
 The grip is the grip.
 Pressure is pressure.
 None of it requires sight.

-Every gi sold, every dollar donated, every seminar booked goes to the next kid.
-Some blind teenager sitting on a mat for the first time, figuring out that down here — pressure, grips, breath — none of it needs eyes.
+Every gi sold, every dollar donated, every seminar booked goes to the next student.
+Someone sitting on a mat for the first time, figuring out that down here — pressure, grips, breath — none of it needs eyes.